 “Moved away” means to change location.
 Some people are chronically unstable.
 Any wind of doctrine blows them away.
 They shift from one doctrine to another like the wind (Eph.
 4:14).
-The Colossian heresy taught that their salvation needed to be supplemented by further spirituality if they were to be saved.
+The Colossian heresy taught that their salvation needed to be supplemented by further spirituality to be saved.

 Stability in the gospel is a core Christian value.

 It is easy to drift when we row a boat or paddle a canoe.
-It is hard work to make progress especially if we are going against the stream.
+It is hard work to make progress, especially if we are going against the stream.
 The only thing we have to do to drift is to do nothing.
-If we take a little rest we will go back.
-We will drift from the things of God.
-When the church is popular the church is weak.
+If we take a little rest, we will go back, and we will drift from the things of God.
+When the church is popular, the church is weak.
 The church popular has always been the church polluted.
 The church persecuted has always been the church powerful.